drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 ## Task 3.
 SQL SELECT statements

-SELECT statements in BigQuery are very similar to as they are in other databases.
+SELECT statements in BigQuery are very similar to other databases.
 As with many databases, there are relatively minor differences due the the platform.
-Let's take a look at some examples in this section. \
+Let's take a look at some examples in this section.

 1. Use a JOIN to select all the Owners and their Pets, add a WHERE clause to only select the Canines, and sort by the Owner's name.